 With teenagers making up 80 percent of acne sufferers, the psychological blow during important formative years of self-image and confidence can lead to mental health consequences lasting beyond skin lesions.
 In a study published by The British Journal of Dermatology, researchers found the risk of depression remained higher for up to five years for acne patients after completed treatment.

-Dermatologist Gregory Delost of Apex Dermatology in Mayfield Heights understands the pain.
+Dermatologist Gregory Delost of Apex Skin in Mayfield Heights understands the pain.

 “As a teen, I struggled with severe acne even sometimes avoiding friends due to embarrassment.”